Delivering the Long Term Plan

 - empower mental health leaders to develop the healthcare services of the future through Integrated Care Systems and Providers (ICS/ICPs)

 - build a strong and resilient mental health workforce

 - invest in mental health services so that spending on mental health by Clinical Commissioning Groups (CCGs) and NHS England rises from 10.8% in 2017/18 to around 13.1% in 2028/29 of the total estimated NHS England budget.

 The NHS Long Term Plan was underpinned by a revenue funding settlement of an extra £20.5bn for NHS England by 2023/24 (after inflation).
 This included a commitment that mental health services will grow faster than the overall NHS budget –

 with a ring-fenced increase in investment worth at least £2.3 billion a year by 2023/24.

 Transforming mental health services in England

-An ambitious programme of work is now underway to improve and transform mental health services in England, including a pledge to introduce waiting times standards for children and young people’s mental health services, emergency mental health services,
+Our ‘Next Steps for Funding Mental Healthcare in England’ publication was prepared in response to the 2020 Government Spending Review.
+This report highlighted the ambitious programme of work is now underway to improve and transform mental health services in England.
+This included a pledge to introduce waiting times standards for children and young people’s mental health services, emergency mental health services,

 and adult and older adult community mental health teams, building on the progress made by the Five Year Forward View for Mental Health.

-We have identified four other areas that must be fully and sustainably resourced if access to quality of mental health services that have been promised by Government is to be realised.
-These are:
+We identified four areas that would have to be fully and sustainably resourced if access to quality mental health services promised by Government was to be realised.
+These were: